longo-andrea/100-days-of-code/log.md

 - I took a brief look to Mediator, Prototype, Facade and Factory design patterns.
 In the next days I'll finish the overview of main design patterns and then I'll dive into one of them.

 **Thoughts:** Tomorrow I'll going on with advanced component usage.

+### Day 68: December 9, 2019

+**Today's Progress**:
+- Today I completed the section about slots, I learned about multiple slots (by naming them) and the default slots.
+I also did some exercise on them, but honestly I have some problem to understand when the slots are really useful.

+**Thoughts:** Tomorrow I'll going on with dynamic components.